 \section{Conclusion}

-In this paper we proposed a methodology to derive an energy-efficient static policy while maintaining a satisfactory level of service.
-We considered the SLAs restricting the tail probability of the response time in the mathematical model.
-The proposed approach based on the robust queueing theory, uses an uncertainty set to define the domain of stochastic primitives: inter-arrival times and workloads.
-We modeled each server as a $G/G/1/PS$ queue and derived an upper bound for the response time.
-We translated the SLA that was initially a probabilistic statement into a tractable quadratic inequality.
-We solved the reformulated optimization model and obtained the static policy consisting of the routing probabilities and servers' speed.
+In this study, we proposed a methodology to derive an energy-efficient static policy while maintaining a satisfactory level of service.
+Each server was modeled as a $G/G/1/PS$ queue, and QoS conditions restricted the tail probabilities of response times in the mathematical model.
+The proposed approach based on the robust queueing theory used uncertainty sets to define the domain of stochastic primitives: inter-arrival times and workloads.

+We derived an approximative upper bound of sojourn times from the uncertainty sets and proposed a method to determine the size of the uncertainty sets, that is, variability parameters.
+Numerical experiments confirmed that the sojourn time bound accurately approximates the probabilistic quantile of steady-state sojourn time.
+We constructed a tractable inequality that replaces the QoS constraint, which was initially a probabilistic statement.
+The optimal solution of the reformulated optimization model deduced a static policy consisting of routing probability matrix and server speeds.

-The results of numerical experiments show that the proposed policy performed with similar energy efficiency to the dynamic algorithm of Ko and Cho \cite{Ko2014}.
-Under weak SLAs with a generous response time threshold and violation probability, the static policy outperformed the dynamic algorithm in terms of energy consumption while satisfying the SLA.
-Moreover, the proposed static policy is also practically scalable to large systems.
+The results of the numerical experiments show that under the weak QoS conditions with a generous response time threshold and violation probability level, the proposed static policy outperformed the dynamic algorithm of \citet{Ko2014} in energy consumption while satisfying the QoS conditions.
+Moreover, the proposed static policy is practically scalable to {relatively} large systems.

-Future research could consider a new design for uncertainty sets in different disciplines (e.g. last come first served, shortest remaining time first, etc.).
+In future research, the current model could be refined by including the concept of multi-tier architecture and multi-core processors to represent a more realistic system.
+Additionally, we could consider an alternative design for uncertainty sets in different disciplines (e.g., last come first served and shortest remaining time first).
 Subsequently, the analysis procedure for various performance measures could also be devised.
-The static control policy proposed in this paper could be extended to consider time-varying arrival processes.
-A dynamic control algorithm based on robust queueing theory that utilizes real-time information in constructing uncertainty sets could also be investigated.
+We could extend the static control policy proposed in this study to consider time-varying arrival processes.
+A dynamic control algorithm based on {the} robust queueing theory that utilizes real-time information in constructing uncertainty sets could also be investigated.